hubmapconsortium/dataset-metadata-spreadsheet/epic/README.md

   --form input_file=@/path/to/epic-spreadsheet.xlsx
 ```

-**Caveat**: The validator only validates some header attributes such as "Type", "Permissible values" and "Requirement level".
+**Caveat**: The validator only validates some header attributes such as "Type", "Description", "Permissible values" and "Requirement level".